AhmedNassar7/Software-Engineering/README.md

 ---
 ## Contributions
-> If you have new or additional information related to Software Engineering opportunities, you can make a `Pull Request` or `Reach Out Me`.
+ If you have new or additional information related to Software Engineering opportunities, you can make:
+- `Pull Request`
+- `Reach Out Me`.
 <!-- Fill this Google [form]() -->

 ---